Uniform Annihilators of Systems of parameters: Introduction

 for all systems of parameters $\underline{x}$, and for all $s \le d$.
 In particular we have

 In this paper we are interested in relations concerning powers of parameter ideals.
 Inspired by $\frak b(R)$ it is natural to define the ideal

-where $\underline{x}$ runs over all systems of parameter of $R$.
+where $\underline{x}$ runs over all systems of parameters of $R$.
 It is clear that $\frak c(R) \subseteq \frak b(R)$. \begin{question} Can we choose $N$, depending only on $d$, such that $\frak a(R)^N \subseteq \frak c(R)$? \end{question} We are also interested in the {\it parametric decomposition} of powers of parameter ideals.
-The parametric decomposition was firstly studied by Heinzer, Ratliff and Shah \cite{HRS95}, and followed by many researchers \cite{GS04-1,GS04-2,CT09}.
+The parametric decomposition was considered in \cite[Section 3]{LT81}.
+Then it was studied by Heinzer, Ratliff and Shah in \cite{HRS95}, and followed by many researchers \cite{GS04-1,GS04-2,CT09}.
 For each $1 \le s \le d$ and $n \ge 1$ we set

 For all $s \le d$ and all $\alpha \in \Lambda_{s, n}$, set $Q_s(\alpha) = (x_1^{\alpha_1}, \ldots, x_s^{\alpha_s})$.
 It is not hard to see that

 for all $n \ge 1$.
 Moreover the equalities hold for all $s$ and $n$ provided $R$ is Cohen-Macaulay by \cite[Theorem 2.4]{HRS95} (see Remark \ref{new proof HSR} for a short proof).
 In general, we consider the ideal